EliseGAY/Genomic-Alignement/README.md

 ##### Make alignement on supercalculator of sequences fasta against fasta with alignments tools

 ##### BLAT
-Use to align sequences with high similarity level by local and fast alignement run
+Used to align sequences with high similarity level by local and fast alignement run (designed for EST alignment)

 Sequences might be protein of nucleiq